gattaa/gattaa/README.md

 and idk i probably forgot alot of stuff.

-rn i'm using vscode and atom as my primary code editors :P
+rn i'm using vscode/intellijidea/pycharm as my primary code editors

 reach me on my email if u need ig